 Supplemental Nutrition Assistance Program (SNAP)

-SNAP assists individuals and families who are unable to purchase sufficient food for themselves.
+SNAP (formerly known as food stamps) assists individuals and families who are unable to purchase sufficient food for themselves.
 For information about eligibility and to apply on-line, visit Common Help.

 Program recipients with a lost, stolen or damaged card can call the toll-free Customer Service Help-Line at 1.866.2812448.
 A new card will be mailed on the next business day.